Exact results for dissipation and steady creeping flow in three-dimensional chiral active fluids: Introduction

-Despite significant recent progress, the knowledge on the microhydrodynamics of chiral active fluids in three spatial dimensions is still lacking compared to the available results for ordinary Stokesian fluids \citep{HappelBrenner,Kim}.
+Despite significant recent progress, our understanding of microhydrodynamics in three-dimensional chiral active fluids remains limited compared with the extensive results available for ordinary Stokesian fluids \citep{HappelBrenner,Kim}.
 Here, we address this gap by deriving exact results for steady incompressible three-dimensional chiral active flows at low Reynolds number.
 First, we establish a theorem for viscous dissipation in odd fluids by generalizing the Helmholtz theorem \citep{Helmholtz}, which expands upon our previous analysis of the viscous dissipation due to a translating and rotating passive sphere in a fluid with odd viscosity \citep{Everts:2024,Everts:2024b}.
 Second, we compute the stress response to a localised point-force density, a quantity frequently required in computational techniques such as the boundary element method \citep{pozrikidis1992}.
 Third, we provide an intuitive derivation for the singularity representation of the flow and pressure fields around suspended (solid) particles, complementing more formal and rigorous analyses \citep{Brenner:1964b,Brenner:1964,Brenner:1966}.
-Finally, we derive exact expressions for the flow and pressure around a translating and rotating sphere in a chiral active fluid using the singularity representations, and the resulting viscous dissipation is discussed using our generalized Helmholtz theorem.
+Finally, we derive exact closed-form expressions for the flow and pressure around a translating and rotating sphere in a chiral active fluid using the singularity representations.
+For the translating sphere, we also perform an in-depth analysis of the flow streamlines for arbitrary directions of the fluid's spin momentum.
+Here, we go beyond the fluid-flow results from \citet{Everts:2024,Everts:2024b} where closed-form expressions were only presented for spheres translating parallel to the fluid's spin-angular momentum.
+Finally, we show that our results are fully consistent with our generalized Helmholtz theorem.